gzt5142/OrientationTools/README.md

   The output from `Study DEM` will be input for the following tools:

 * _<u>Shaded Relief</u>_ ToolSet
-    * __Traditional Hillshade__ -- Produces a hillshade layer similar to that produced by other major players (Esri, GDAL, GRASS, etc).
-Output is unsigned integers from the range 0 to 255.
-All negative values from the Lambertian shader are reset to zero for the traditional output.
+    * __Hard Hillshade__ -- Produces a hillshade layer similar to that produced by other major players (Esri, GDAL, GRASS, etc).
+Output is clampted to unsigned integers from the range 0 to 255.
+      All negative values from the Lambertian
+      shader are reset to zero for the traditional output.
 Option for shadows to be modeled.
 Any cell found to be in shadow is set to brightness value zero.
-    * __Traditional Sky Model__ -- Massively multi-directional hillshade; several hundred light sources supported.
-      This implementation is based on a traditional hillshade using output cast as 8-bit integers.
     * __Soft Hillshade__ -- Produces a hillshade layer with shade values as floating point numbers from zero to one.
       This output includes the entire range of output from Lambert (-1 to 1), but re-scales it to a 'normalized' range from zero to one.
 In this output, values between 0 and 0.5 represent 'hidden' or 'self-shaded' areas